arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-parameterized-tests.md

 ## Customizing display names

-By default, the display names of JUnit 5 parameterized tests include the invocation index and String representation of all the parameters.
+By default, JUnit 5 parameterized tests' display names include the invocation index and String representation of all the parameters.
 However, we can customize the display name via the name attribute of the `@ParameterizedTest` annotation.

 Taking the roman numeral example again: